DanielTorreMiguel/PicoFighter/README.md

 This is an Open Source Arcade controller board for PC.
 Using the provided files you can make your own from scratch.

 - Gerber: This are the files needed to fabricate the PCB
-- SW: This are the files needed to generate the software.
+- code: This are the files that need to be uploaded to the RPI Pico